-Let's write one more impure pipe, a pipe that makes an HTTP request.
+Write one more impure pipe, a pipe that makes an HTTP request.

-Then we demonstrate it in a harness component whose template defines two bindings to this pipe,
+Now demonstrate it in a harness component whose template defines two bindings to this pipe,

 both requesting the heroes from the

-The component renders like this:
+The component renders as the following:

-- each binding gets its own pipe instance
+- Each binding gets its own pipe instance.

-- each pipe instance caches its own url and data
+- Each pipe instance caches its own URL and data.

-- each pipe instance only calls the server once
+- Each pipe instance only calls the server once.

-fetch pipe binding above demonstrates more pipe chaining.
+fetch pipe binding demonstrates more pipe chaining.

 It displays the same hero data in JSON format by chaining through to the built-in